BernatBC/Coding-Competitions/README.md

 # Other
-This repository contains projects made during free time
+-This repository contains code made during competitions and hackathons